mrgsolve/gallery/application/two_endpoints.md

     .
 14     1 48         1  0.379     0     0     0
     .
 15     1 72         2 16.9       0     0     0

+## Add a dosing record

-Just like we did in the Indometh example, pull a single row and set up the dosing
+Just like we did in the `Indometh` example, pull a single row and set up the dosing

 ``` r